What Should My Boiler Pressure Be? Signs Pressure Is Too High/Low

 Boiler Pressure Is Too High

-So, your boiler’s pressure is too high, what do you do?
+So, your boiler pressure is too high; what do you do now?

-There’s a good chance you’ve recently topped up the pressure a bit too much.
+There’s a good chance you’ve recently topped up the pressure a bit too much — and that’s why you have abnormally high boiler pressure.

-If you have, you can bleed water from the system via the towel rails as a quick-fix.
-You’ll need to get a radiator bleed key, a bucket or tub, and some towels.
+If you have, you can reduce boiler pressure by bleeding water from the system via the towel rails as a quick-fix.
+You’ll need to get a radiator key, a bucket or tub, and some towels.
 Once you’ve got them, here’s what you do:

 - Insert the bleed key and open the valve slowly until it starts dribbling water.